Shoe-shiner who gave $200K in tips to hospital dies at 76

+Albert Lexie, who for decades shined shoes part-time at a Pittsburgh children's hospital and donated his tips to its Free Care Fund, has died at 76.
+His gifts to the hospital amounted to more than $200,000.

-PITTSBURGH (AP) — A part-time shoe-shiner who donated more than $200,000 in tips to a Pittsburgh children’s hospital has died.
+PITTSBURGH (AP) — A part-time shoe-shiner who donated more than $200,000 in tips over 30 years to a Pittsburgh children’s hospital died early Tuesday.

-University of Pittsburgh Medical Center officials say Albert Lexie died of an undisclosed health condition early Tuesday.
+Albert Lexie died of an undisclosed health condition, according to University of Pittsburgh Medical Center officials.
 He was 76.

-Lexie left his home in Monessen around 5 a.m. every Tuesday and Thursday for more than 30 years to shine shoes at UMPC Children’s Hospital of Pittsburgh.
+Every Tuesday and Thursday for more than three decades, Lexie left his home in Monessen around 5 a.m. to shine shoes at UMPC Children’s Hospital of Pittsburgh over 30 miles (48 kilometers) away.
 He donated his tips to the hospital’s Free Care Fund, which helps support under- and uninsured children in western Pennsylvania.

+Lexie gained national acclaim as his donations grew.
+He made an appearance on “The Oprah Winfrey Show,” and he was honored at a Major League Baseball All-Star Game.

 Most Read Nation & World Stories